 The next test requires that the adult reside with you for the entire tax year.
 There are, however, certain family members who don’t need to live with you to qualify as your dependent.
 These include your adult children, foster children and stepchildren, as well as their descendants such as your grandchildren.
 Also eligible are your siblings, stepsiblings, half siblings, parents, grandparents, stepparents, nieces, nephews and even your great aunts, uncles and some of your in-laws.

-When you are eligible to claim a dependent, you must prepare your tax return on a 1040 or 1040A form and report each dependent’s name, Social Security number and your relationship to them.
+When you are eligible to claim a dependent, you must prepare your tax return on a 1040 or 1040A form (only form 1040 is available beginning in 2018) and report each dependent’s name, Social Security number and your relationship to them.
 And for each dependent you report, you can reduce your taxable income by one exemption—which ultimately reduces your tax bill for the year.

 Not sure who qualifies as your dependent?
 When you file with TurboTax, we’ll ask you simple questions about the people you financially support and we’ll determine who qualifies as your dependent.
 For more information about income taxes visit TurboTax.com.